Transition (literary magazine)

-transition was an experimental literary journal that featured surrealist, expressionist, and Dada art and artists.
-It was founded in 1927 by Maria McDonald and her husband Eugene Jolas and published in Paris.
+transition was an experimental literary magazine that featured surrealist, expressionist, and Dada art and artists.
+It was founded in 1927 by Maria McDonald and her husband Eugene Jolas and published in Paris, France.
 They were later assisted by editors Elliot Paul (April 1927 – March 1928), Robert Sage (October 1927 – Fall 1928), and James Johnson Sweeney (June 1936 – May 1938).
+After the Second World War, the publishing license of transition was transferred from the Jolases and McDonald to Georges Duthuit who capitalized the title to Transition (1948–1950) and changed its focus.

 Origins

-The literary journal was intended as an outlet for experimental writing and featured modernist, surrealist and other linguistically innovative writing and also contributions by visual artists, critics, and political activists.
+The magazine was intended as an outlet for experimental writing and featured modernist, surrealist and other linguistically innovative writing and also contributions by visual artists, critics, and political activists.
 It ran until spring 1938.
 A total of 27 issues were produced.
 It was distributed primarily through Shakespeare and Company, the Paris bookstore run by Sylvia Beach.

-While it originally almost exclusively featured poetic experimentalists, it later accepted contributions from sculptors, civil rights activists, carvers, critics, and cartoonists.
-Editors who joined the journal later on were Stuart Gilbert, Caresse Crosby and Harry Crosby.
+While the magazine originally almost exclusively featured poetic experimentalists, it later accepted contributions from sculptors, civil rights activists, carvers, critics, and cartoonists.
+Editors who joined the magazine later on were Stuart Gilbert, Caresse Crosby and Harry Crosby.
 Maeve Sage acted as secretary for the magazine during a portion of its Paris-based run.